password123456/setup-wordpress-with-security-best-practice/README.md

     Is this ok [y/N]: y
     Complete!
     ```
-- PHP 7 is end of life (EOL), you must use PHP 8.
+- PHP 7 has already reached end of life (EOL); upgrading to PHP 8 is recommended.
 - PHP 8 can be installed from the REMI repository.
 - Here is an example of how to enable and install PHP 8.2 using REMI:
     ```
     # Install PHP 8.2 in Rocky Linux 8